(This guide is also available as a PDF.)

 Base though I be, I’ll follow nonetheless.

-- A ritual act to define the meditative space.
+- Instead of a prayer, you can also use some other ritual act to define the meditative space.
 This might be as simple as washing your hands, head, and face with a bowl of cold water.
 Or you might extend your arm with two fingers pointed outward, and spin around clockwise to draw a circle around yourself and the chair where you’ll sit.
 Either way, hold in your mind the intention that you are protected from distraction, and able to focus on a productive meditation.

 Step 2: Posture